cheekayc/ML_Assignment_4/Assignment-4.md

 Before using these clusters for the above research question, we should be careful for not including the state name in the cluster to avoid defaming certain states.

+#### Professor’s note

+Does the violence profiles of a state predict greater incidence of adverse birth outcomes?

+Do states with similar violence profiles have similar criminal justice policies at the state-level?

+Do gun-owners have greater feelings of individual safety, controlling for the violence profile of the state of residence?